 Raelene Crandall

-Raelene Crandall is broadly interested in understanding the mechanisms by which disturbances influence plant population dynamics and cause resulting community patterns in plant species richness and composition.
+Raelene Crandall and her lab are broadly interested in understanding the mechanisms by which fire influences plant population dynamics and results in community patterns in plant diversity and composition.

 -